ChrisAlex30/PortFolio1/README.md

 # PortFolio1

-This is a sample website for Portfolios
+This is a sample website for Portfolios for Youtube teaching purpose only.